GabrielePisciotta/papendex/README.md

 At the end of the processing of each json file, the related objects are loaded in Solr.

 The ORCID dump is composed of many compressed tar.gz files.
-We're interested only in `ORCID_<year>_summaries.tar.gz`.
-So, after having downloaded the complete dump from the website, the ETL for ORCID will automatically extract only that one.
+We're interested only in `ORCID_<year>_summaries.tar.gz`: get it from its website, and specify the reference to the file when you run the process.

 The schema that we're using for the ORCID is the following:
 ```
 "id":"10.1590/0102-4698186748",